mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 August was a record month in TinyPilot's revenue and profit.
 I [reduced prices by 11%](/retrospectives/2022/08/#experimenting-more-with-tinypilot-pricing) at the end of July, and it looks like that increased sales by 34%.
 And again, it was another "boring" month in that no external events drove these numbers, so I'm optimistic about sustaining this.

 The reason I was able to reduce prices was that I finally have a healthy supply of circuit boards.
-The chip shortage forced us into an eight-month redesign to replace a component that became unavailable.
-I had to keep prices high to avoid selling out our limited stock.
+The chip shortage forced us into an eight-month redesign to replace a component that went out of stock.
+I had to keep prices high to avoid selling out our limited inventory.
 Now that we can continue making new chips, I have more flexibility in price and sales velocity.

-## Hiring a second support engineer

-In February, I [hired TinyPilot's first support engineer](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
-Before that, TinyPilot's fulfillment staff were handling customer support, but I was still the only person responsible for answering technical questions.

-Bringing on a support engineer freed up a lot of my time and resulted in faster responses to customers.
-That meant I felt the pain acutely when he wasn't available.

-We also found ourselves with so much short-term work in answering support tickets that we weren't adding new documentation or experimenting with new use cases for TinyPilot.

-The dev team has two people, the fulfillment team has two people, and both of those teams work well.
-When one person is sick or on vacation, there's enough capacity that their counterpart can keep things moving forward.
-I decided it was time to add a second support engineer.

 ## Handling 8x the applicant rate

+I hired a second support engineer in August, and it was a drastically different experience from when I hired for the same role six months ago.

-Last time I posted the support engineer job, I [received 221 applicants in 30 days](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
+Last time, I [received 221 applicants in 30 days](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
 This time, there were 802 applications in only two weeks.
 There were so many applicants that I had to actively slow things down, and I ultimately closed applications entirely after two weeks.

 I wanted to pause my job listing while I caught up with responses.
 We Work Remotely, annoyingly, doesn't let you temporarily hide job posts.
 You either delete them permanently and forfeit all the time you've paid for, or you leave them running and attract more candidates than you can handle.